RamNull/reactor/docs/index.md

         subscribe(Consumer<? super T> consumer,
           Consumer<? super Throwable> errorConsumer);

-        subscribe(Consumer<? super T> consumer,
+        // deals with values and error and runs some code subscribe(Consumer<? super T> consumer,
           Consumer<? super Throwable> errorConsumer,
           Runnable completeConsumer);

-        subscribe(Consumer<? super T> consumer,
+        // Deal with values and errors and successful completion but also do something with the Subscription produced by this subscribe call. subscribe(Consumer<? super T> consumer,
           Consumer<? super Throwable> errorConsumer,
           Runnable completeConsumer,